JoseAngelGarciaSanchez/ransomware/README.md

 <br>

 ## About the Project
 Creating a ransomware from scratch to understand better how a ransomware works.
-It is based on cryptography librairie with Fernet encryptation.
+It is based on cryptography librairy with Fernet encryptation.
 Fernet is a symmetric encryption method which makes sure that the message encrypted cannot be manipulated/read without the key.
 It uses URL safe encoding for the keys.
 Fernet also uses 128-bits AES. look PatrikH0lop/malware_showcase Github

 In this repository, you will find the following elements:
 * Three text files for testing the ransomware : file.txt, file2.txt, pleasedonthurtme.txt